Microsoft on Tuesday released six comprehensive

 An Unpleasant Flashback

 Tyler Reguly, technical manager of security research and development at nCircle, said Tuesday was a flashback of the bad old Patch Tuesdays.
-Remote, unauthenticated vulnerability attacks are becoming a rarity these days, with end user and client software being the attack vector of choice recently.
+Remote, unauthenticated vulnerability attacks are becoming a rarity these days, with end user and client being the attack vector of choice recently.

 "This brings back a scary, old buzzword though, it's 'wormable.'
 It's a scary word, but MS12-020 makes it completely possible," Reguly said.
-"This might be the month to throw the patch rulebook out the window and install this patch faster than your enterprise patch cycle normally allows.
+"This might be the month to throw the patch rulebook out the window and install this patch faster than your patch cycle normally allows.
 It's critical that enterprises apply the MS12-020 patch as quickly as possible."